JaveriaBaloch/cancer-detection-CNN-model-and-flask-web-app/README.md

 ###  Step 2: Run the Project:
-1. Activate the Flask virtual environment (venv_flask), then run the Flask app:
+1. Come to the first terminal and activate the Flask virtual environment (venv_flask), then run the Flask app:
 ```bash
 python webApp.py
 ```
 The app will be accessible at http://localhost:5000 in your browser.

-2. Run the Jupyter Notebook for training the model
+2. Come to the sencode terminal and run the Jupyter Notebook for training the model

 Activate the Jupyter virtual environment (venv_jupyter), then start Jupyter Notebook:
 ```bash